steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

  }
 ```

-First we created a struct `PRHook` , where we can create various fields that can be passed around in our custom hooks.
-Custom hooks definition are implemented has method in `impl PgHooks for PRHook`, after which the hooks is initialize and register as hooks in `_PG_init`
+First, we created a struct `PRHook`, where we can create various fields that can be passed around in our custom hooks.
+Custom hooks definition are implemented has method in `impl PgHooks for PRHook`, after which the hooks is initialized and register as hooks in `_PG_init`

 For this article, we will need to declare some fields in PRHook to store our custom variables